How to write a parser¶

 reference

-Running the parser¶
+Running a parser¶

 from nomad.datamodel import EntryArchive